a-millsy/demo/README.md

 ## This is a new header

-Made some kinf of edit here
+Made some kind of edit here